lambda-xyz-01/AG-MAE/README.md

 ```
 bash ./scripts/eval.sh
 ```
 The predicted results will be stored at `./experiments/shrec21/random_60/results/online_evaluation_results.txt`.
-The evaluation scores can be calculated using the official code provided by the [Shrec'21](https://univr-vips.github.io/Shrec21/).
+The evaluation scores can be calculated using the official Matlab code provided by the [Shrec'21](https://univr-vips.github.io/Shrec21/).

 ## **Some visual results:**
 - Example of reconstructed window: